CVSSP/perceptual-study-source-separation/README.md

 python/objective/bee_swarm_plot.py
 ```
 Computes the within-song Spearman correlations reported in Section 3.2 of the
 paper, and generates Figure 2.
+Add the flag `--poster` to generate the poster
+image instead.

 ```
 python/objective/regression_plot.py
 ```
 Prints the Pearson correlation coefficients and RMSEs as reported in the final
 paragraph of Section 3 and generates the Figure 3 in the paper.
+Add the flag
+`--poster` to generate the poster images instead.